-Riverford’s gender pay gap report - 2017
+Riverford’s gender pay gap report - 2018

-Riverford aims to be an exceptional place to work, and this must include equal pay.
-Our data is significantly better than the national average but leaves us with some work to do.
-We are confident that men and women are paid equally for doing the same job.
-We do, however, have more men in senior roles which creates a gender pay gap.
+Riverford aims to be an outstanding place to work, and this must include equal pay.
+Our data is well below the national average, but we have seen a slight increase in the pay gap this year compared to last.
+We are confident that our male and female co-owners are paid equally for doing the same job.
+The gender pay gap arises from us having more men in senior roles.
 The measures that we are taking to improve this situation are detailed later in this report.

 Why is there a gender pay gap?

 The data shows a pay gap because we have disproportionately more men in senior management positions (as well as having more men in the workplace as a whole - in April 2018, at the time of this data was collected, we had 229 female co-owners and 412 male co-owners).